Spend a day biking across North Carolina's Research Triangle

 Umstead State Park Trail

 The Black Creek Greenway continues past Lake Crabtree and over I-40 before entering Umstead State Park.
 The Greenway meanders through Umstead’s protected forests for 5.3 miles on an unpaved path.
-While this stretch of the trail is crushed gravel, it is still suitable for a road bike.
+This stretch of the trail is crushed gravel.
 Watch and listen for planes passing overhead – the park abuts Raleigh-Durham International Airport.

 Umstead State Park Trail